aldringm/Eng_Optim_2021/README.md

 # Lexicographic Goal Programming Approach for a Short-TermMining Planning Problem

-Orientations:

-To run the model, download the file Data.py and Model.py The scenarios described in the paper can be reproduced by setting the variable to and the variable disp inside the Data.py file
+To run the model, download the file Data.py and Model.py The scenarios described in the paper can be reproduced by setting the variable "to" and the variable "disp" inside the Data.py file
 For example, to run the scenario with 2 excavators and tolerance equal to 0, assign disp = availability [0] and to = tolerance[0].

 Below are the corresponding labels between the manuscript and the template file.